-DEQ sent the draft fiscal and economic impact statement to the RAC ahead of the first RAC meet on Feb.
-18, 2026, and presented the draft fiscal impact statement at the second RAC meeting on April 29, 2026.
+DEQ sent the draft fiscal and economic impact statement to the RAC ahead of the first RAC meeting on February 26, 2026, and presented the draft fiscal impact statement at the second RAC meeting on May 21, 2026.
 The committee reviewed the draft fiscal and economic impact statement, and DEQ documented the RAC's comments in the meeting summary.